Cesarsk/Android-App-Say_it/README.md

 - *Add to your favorite list the word you need to practice the most so you can easily retrieve it every day*
 - *Don't know which word you should practice?
 Practice our Word of the Day!*
 - *And many other features...*

-We're three Italian students trying to bring something new to people.

 If you like our project, **star us**!
 If you want to help us, **contact us**!